statpascal/emul99/readme.md

 emulator is running - but to do anything useful the original ROMs (see section ROM files below) need to be copied to the "roms" directory.

-The emulator is developed and tested using the following environments:

-- openSuse Tumbleweed (x64): main development system
-- Raspberry Pi OS (Debian bookworm) on Pi 4
-- Linux environment of ARM Chromebook (Debian bookworm)
-- MacOS 14 Sonoma (x64)

 ## Configuration

-The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "emul99 exbasic.cfg".
+The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "./emul99 exbasic.cfg".
 These config files load cartridges, activate optional hardware and configure file names/directories for disk images.